FreeFem/FreeFem-doc2/source/reference/types.rst

    The default solver is :freefem:`sparsesolver` or :freefem:`LU` if any direct sparse solver is available.

-   Solvers are listed in the [Global variables](../GlobalVariables/) section.
+   Solvers are listed in the :ref:`Global variables <globalVariables>` section.

 .. note:: Stop test